nocomplexity/FreeAndOpenMachineLearning/help.rst

 Help
 ======

 This publication on FOSS machine learning is created to be shared as much as possible.
 This to make sure machine learning remains a full open technology that can be used by everyone.
 And remember FOSS machine learning is all about Freedom.
-So commercial development of Free and Open Machine Learning technology  is very important for sustainable development of a healthy FOSS machine learning eco-system.
+So commercial development of Free and Open Machine Learning technology  is very important for sustainable development of a healthy FOSS machine learning ecosystem.
 And of course FOSS machine learning means using open principles.

 You can contribute to FOSS machine learning in a simple way.
 This publication is created to be shared as much as possible.
 So please: